Anchorsify/Anchorsify.github.io/_pages/Leaf.md

 Kaiten lasts for its full Speed in IC after being used.
 For example, if you used it on IC 22 when attacked, paying 8 Chakra and Stamina, it would last until IC (22+6+3) = 31.
 Anytime after the first 6 IC have passed (on IC 28), you may abort Kaiten.

-Kaiten flawlessly deflects any Ninjutsu or Taijutsu while you are spinning.
+Kaiten flawlessly deflects any Ninjutsu (including Area of Effect Ninjutsu) or Taijutsu while you are spinning.
 Though it can not be used to interrupt Genjutsu, you cannot be targeted by them while Kaiten is in progress.

-Anyone within Kaiten’s Area when it’s activated who fails to dodge takes its damage and is knocked to the edge of the radius.
+Anyone within Kaiten’s Area when it’s activated must defend against it as an area of effect ninjutsu attack, and those who fail are moved to the edge of its Area.
 If Kaiten is activated inside of a persistent AoE effect (such as a cloud, or water slick) with an area equal to or less than its own, Kaiten ends that effect.

 This technique’s only true weakness is that it is ineffective if the user cannot spin: If you are suffering from a -5 or greater Immobilization Penalty, you may not utilize Kaiten.